apache/camel-website/content/docs/_index.md

 ## Camel Karaf

-[Apache Karaf](https://karaf.apache.org/) makes running Apache Camel in [OSGi](https://www.osgi.org/) container easy, which as a result, expands Apache Camel's compatibility by allowing all Camel components to run in the OSGi environment.
+[Apache Karaf](https://karaf.apache.org/) makes running Apache Camel in [OSGi](https://www.osgi.org/) container easy, which as a result, expands Apache Camel's compatibility by allowing Camel components to run in the OSGi environment.

 <p>
 <a class="button dark" href="/camel-karaf/latest/">Documentation</a>